Our chance of acceptance rating is intended to help point your search in the right direction.

 Representative 1575% APR.
 Representative Example: If you borrow £400 over 26 weeks at a Representative rate of 1,575% APR and an annual interest rate of 183.00% (fixed), you would pay 26 weekly payments of £29.46.
 The total charge for credit will be £365.96 and the total amount payable will be £765.96.

-High-cost short-term loans (HCST), commonly known as payday loans are, as their title suggests, loans designed to be repaid over a short term.
-Loans range from £100 to £1000 and are generally repaid within 6 months.
+High-cost short-term loans, commonly known as payday loans are, as their title suggests are loans designed to be repaid over a short term.
+Loans range from £100 to £1000 and are generally come with repayment periods of between within 1-6 months.

-HCST loans sit at the pricier end of the scale and should be considered for use only as a last resort.
-If you are thinking of a HCST loan be sure to compare your options first and be absolutely positive you can afford the repayments before you apply.
+High cost short term loans sit at the pricier end of the scale and should be considered for use only as a last resort.
+If you’re thinking of a short term loan be sure to compare your options first and be absolutely positive you can afford the repayments before you apply.

 If you have your own car which is under 10 years old, then a logbook loan is an option.
 As security against your repayments, logbook lenders will take your V5 (your vehicles logbook) for the duration of the loan, temporarily resulting in the lender owning your vehicle.
 For everything you need to know about logbook loans check out our logbook loans comparison table.

-Criteria will vary from lender to lender but you will have to be at least 18 years old and have a UK bank account with direct debit facilities.
-You will also have to convince the lender you’ll be able to meet the repayments.
+No. Every time you apply for a loan you will be subject to a credit check.
+You will also be marked against a very strict acceptance criteria.
+These criteria will vary from lender to lender but you will have to be at least 18 years old and be a UK resident.
+You will also have to be able to prove you’ll be able to meet the repayments.
+You can increase your chances of acceptance by ensuring you meet these criteria before you apply.

 If you have a poor credit history but are now in a stable financial position then there are a number of providers that will lend to you.
-The cheapest being if you can find a guarantor.
-However, if you have any doubt about being able to make the repayments, then do not apply as you will only get yourself in deeper financial trouble.
+First step is to know exactly where you stand, and then compare your options.
+If you have any doubt about being able to make the repayments, then do not apply as you will only get yourself in deeper financial trouble.

 You can personalise these results with our loan search.